International Trade Administration, Commerce.

-Once the annual announcement is published in the Federal Register, the Department does not provide applicants or potential applicants with guidance regarding the merits of their applications or potential applications.
-Between the date of the announcement and the deadline for submitting applications, the Department may respond to potential applicants's questions regarding eligibility, technical issues, procedures, general information and referral.
-For example, the Department may refer a potential applicant to sources for market research on a foreign market identified by the potential applicant.
-However, to continue the example, the Department may not comment on the merits of including that market in its proposal, or suggest an alternative market.End Further Info End Preamble Start Supplemental Information
+From May 10, 2002, until June 10, 2002, the Department does not counsel potential applicants regarding the merits of projects they may propose in their applications.
+During this competition period, the Department may respond to potential applicants' questions regarding eligibility, technical issues, procedures, general information, and referral.
+For example, during the competition period the Department may refer a potential applicant to sources for market research on a foreign market identified by the potential applicant.
+However, to continue the example, the Department may not comment on the merits of including that market in a proposal, or suggest an alternative market.End Further Info End Preamble Start Supplemental Information

 Catalog of Federal Domestic Assistance (CFDA): No. 11.112, Market Development Cooperator Program.